-Each and every have similar but not always identical meanings.
+The determiners each and every have similar but not always identical meanings.

-Each = every one separately
+each = every one separately

 Sometimes, each and every have the same meaning:

 But often they are not exactly the same.